stac-extensions/mlm/README_STAC_MODEL.md

 ## Validating Model Metadata

-An alternative use of `stac_model` it to validate config files containing model metadata using the `MLModelProperties` schema.
+An alternative use of `stac_model` is to validate config files containing model metadata using the `MLModelProperties` schema.

 Given a YAML or JSON file with the structure in [examples/torch/mlm-metadata.yaml](./examples/torch/mlm-metadata.yaml), the model metadata can be validated as follows: